- Fungi as Decomposer

 - Pythium species are important primary colonizers and they are intolerant to antibiotics.

-- Rumen Fungi are anaerobic fungi which are used for the early colonization of ingested herbage.
+- Rumen Fungi are anaerobic fungi that are used for the early colonization of ingested herbage.

 Fungi as Plant Nutrition

 - Rhizoctonia, Tricholoma, Boletus, Phallus, Amanita, etc. associated with the roots of higher plants form a mycorrhizal relationship.

 Fungi as Nutrient supplements

 - Thraustochytrium and Schizochytrium are recently known to be the producers of polyunsaturated fatty acids (PUFAs) which are vital nutrient supplements, and thraustochytrid oils can be an alternative source to fish oil.

 Fungi as Enzymes production

 - Aspergillus and Penicillium species have the ability to produce large quantities of extracellular enzymes.
-This feature made them useful in industrial purposes for the production of almost all commercial fungal enzymes.
+This feature made them useful for industrial purposes for the production of almost all commercial fungal enzymes.

 - Proteases, amylases, lipases, and pectinases which are so produced used in the manufacturing of dairy, bakery, distillery and brewery products, juices and leather, and in the starch industry

 Fungi in Hormone production

-- Some fungi like Gibberella fujikuroi is used to produce plant hormone-like Gibberellin.
+- Some fungi like Gibberella fujikuroi are used to produce plant hormone-like Gibberellin.

 Fungi as research

 - Fungi are used in research in biological processes like Red bread mold Neurospora used for the study of laws of inheritance, genetic makeup.

-- The slime molds are also used for research purpose.
+- The slime molds are also used for research purposes.

 Fungi in Vitamins